epezent/implot/README.md

 If you want to test ImPlot quickly, consider trying [mahi-gui](https://github.com/mahilab/mahi-gui), which bundles ImGui, ImPlot, and several other packages for you.

-## Special Notes
+## Extremely Important Note

-- If you experience data truncation and/or visual glitches, it is **HIGHLY** recommended that you EITHER:
+Dear ImGui uses **16-bit indexing by default**, so high-density ImPlot widgets like `ImPlot::PlotHeatmap()` may produce too many vertices into `ImDrawList`, which causes an assertion failure.
+This will result in data truncation and/or visual glitches.
+Therefore, it is **HIGHLY** recommended that you EITHER:

+- **Option 1:** Enable 32-bit indices by uncommenting `#define ImDrawIdx unsigned int` in your ImGui [`imconfig.h`](https://github.com/ocornut/imgui/blob/master/imconfig.h#L89) file.
-    1) Handle the `ImGuiBackendFlags_RendererHasVtxOffset` flag in your renderer when using 16-bit indices (the official OpenGL3 renderer supports this) and use an ImGui version with patch [imgui@f6120f8](https://github.com/ocornut/imgui/commit/f6120f8e16eefcdb37b63974e6915a3dd35414be), OR...
+- **Option 2:** Handle the `ImGuiBackendFlags_RendererHasVtxOffset` flag in your renderer when using 16-bit indices and use an ImGui version with patch [imgui@f6120f8](https://github.com/ocornut/imgui/commit/f6120f8e16eefcdb37b63974e6915a3dd35414be).
-    2) Enable 32-bit indices by uncommenting `#define ImDrawIdx unsigned int` in your ImGui `imconfig.h` file.
-- By default, no anti-aliasing is done on line plots for performance gains.
-If you use 4x MSAA, then you likely won't even notice.
-However, you can enable software AA per-plot with the `ImPlotFlags_AntiAliased` flag, or globally with `ImPlot::GetStyle().AntiAliasedLines = true;`.
-- Like ImGui, it is recommended that you compile and link ImPlot as a *static* library or directly as a part of your sources.
-However, if you are compiling ImPlot and ImGui as separate DLLs, make sure you set the current *ImGui* context with `ImPlot::SetImGuiContext(ImGuiContext* ctx)`.
-This ensures that global ImGui variables are correctly shared across the DLL boundary.

 ## FAQ